09 Early years practice policy

 for their key children.

-the name of the child’s key person and ‘back up’ key person is recorded on the child’s registration form.
+induction and the name of the child’s key person and ‘back up’ key person is recorded on the child’s registration form.

 - The key person is central to settling a child into the